pncstar/hbsmith/README.md

 ## install python3

+- Unchecking 'Install launcher for all users' (for Windowns 7).
-- check 'Add Python to environment variables' in 'Advanced Options'.
+- Checking 'Add Python to environment variables' in 'Advanced Options'.

 ## install pip packages